 e) The pattern loading expected for the structure must also be considered in deciding the loading to produce maximum load effect in the area of the structure being tested.
 This includes use of checkerboard or similar type pattern loads.

-2. Load intensity
+2. Load intensity for Physical Load Test

 The total test load is taken larger of the following three values:

 (a) 1.15D + 1.5L + 0.4(Lr or S or R) – De